tarampampam/curl-docker/README.md

 ## How can I use this?

-For example - as a docker healthcheck:
+For example - as a docker healthcheck (note - we use `scratch` as a base):

 ```Dockerfile
 # use empty filesystem